Last updated on January 4th, 2023 at 03:22 pm

 Ingredients and Substitutions

-Coconut milk: I know, it's a curveball.
+Coconut milk.
+I know, it's a curveball.
 I can usually detect coconut flavour in most things, but in this recipe I've kept it to half a cup.
 It's enough to add creaminess without adding coconut flavour.
-You could add another dairy-free milk - it won't be quite as creamy but it will do in a pinch.
+You could add vegan cream (like Oatly) but if it's not available where you are, go with coconut.

-How to Make a Creamy Vegan Mushroom Soup
+How to Make Vegan Cream of Mushroom Soup

 You'll find full instructions and measurements in the recipe card at the bottom of the post.